Angular momentum transfer in cosmological simulations of Milky Way-mass discs: Introduction

 \section{Introduction}

-The mechanism by which gas is able to fuel active star-forming regions in massive disk galaxies has been a long-standing problem in our understanding of galaxy formation.
+The mechanism by which gas is able to fuel active star-forming regions in massive disc galaxies has been a long-standing problem in our understanding of galaxy formation.
 These galaxies, including our own Milky Way (MW), show relatively stable star formation rates (SFRs) over the past few Gyr \citep{binney00}.
 In order to sustain these SFRs, an active supply of gas is needed, as existing H$_{2}$ reservoirs within the present-day interstellar medium (ISM) would be depleted within $\sim$1-2 Gyr \citep{tacconi18,saintonge17}.
-Even extended HI reservoirs of large disky galaxies, which can condense to H$_{2}$, would still deplete within $\sim$2 Gyrs \citep{kennicutt98} without new inflow.
+Even extended HI reservoirs of large discy galaxies, which can condense to H$_{2}$, would still deplete within $\sim$2 Gyrs \citep{kennicutt98} without new inflow.
 Gas recycling via stellar mass loss \citep{leitner11} can help refill these reservoirs, but a continuous supply of gas is still necessary.
 Local observations, such as the G-Dwarf problem (i.e. the relative scarcity of low metallicity stars in the solar vicinity does not match predictions from simple galactic chemical evolution models due to continuing accretion of gas enabling star formation at later times, where average metallicity will be higher) \citep{bergh62,schmidt63,sommer-larsen91,worthey96,haywood19}, additionally motivate the need for continuous accretion of gas from the circumgalactic medium.

 Historically, one of the most direct ways to search for this accretion is through observation of Intermediate- and High-Velocity Clouds (IVCs and HVCs).
-IVCs and HVCs are gaseous clouds with strong kinematic deviations from galactic rotation, so this classification selects gas that is not yet part of the rotationally supported disk.
+IVCs and HVCs are gaseous clouds with strong kinematic deviations from galactic rotation, so this classification selects gas that is not yet part of the rotationally supported disc.
 These deviations are typically within 40-70 km/s for IVCs and above 70-90 km/s for HVCs \citep{Rohser18}.
 Observations of HVCs around the MW have shown total gas accretion rates of around 0.4 $\rm M_{\odot}$/yr, which is not enough to fully support observed SFRs of $\sim$2-3$\rm M_{\odot}$/yr \citep{putman12}.
-In a previous study, we characterized gas accretion and radial transfer through galactic disks \citep{trapp22} in the FIRE-2 simulations.
-We found that accretion from gas that corresponds to HVCs is indeed only a small fraction of the total needed to fully sustain SFRs of star-forming disk galaxies, implying that the majority of gas inflow is largely co-rotating with the disk.